gauri-garg/aquainsight/README.md

 *   **`edna-matching-assistant.ts`**: This flow is designed to take an eDNA sequence and match it against a species database, providing a list of potential species and confidence scores.

 These flows are called from the frontend as server actions, ensuring that API keys and complex logic remain on the server.

+## 🌐 External API Integration (Copernicus Example)

+The `api-examples/` directory contains a sample Python script (`copernicus_marine_client.py`) for fetching real-time data from the **Copernicus Marine Service**.

+### Important Notes:

+*   **This is an example script and is NOT currently integrated into the Next.js application.**
+*   The Next.js environment in this project does not run Python code directly.
+*   To use this script, you would need to deploy it as a separate backend service (e.g., a Google Cloud Function, Cloud Run service, or on another serverless platform) and call it from a Next.js API route.

+### How to Use the Copernicus Example

+1.  **Set Up a Python Environment:** Create a Python virtual environment and install the required packages:
+    ```bash
+    python -m venv venv
+    source venv/bin/activate
+    pip install -r api-examples/requirements.txt
+    ```

+2.  **Get Copernicus Credentials:** You must register on the [Copernicus Marine Service website](https://marine.copernicus.eu/) and store your username and password as environment variables.

+3.  **Run the Script:** You can test the script from your command line.
+See the comments within the file for usage instructions.

+4.  **Deploy as a Service:** To integrate with your Next.js app, you should wrap this script in a web framework (like Flask or FastAPI) and deploy it.
+Your Next.js app would then make requests to your deployed service.

 ## 🤝 Contributing